andrewbrandwood/isomorphic-handlebars-demo/readme.md

 ### The important part that makes it all work

-If we take a look at the partial `item-list` we can see that it includes a partial.
-Handlebars requires us to register those partials as partials, not as templates.
+Look at the partial `item-list`.
+It includes a partial.
+Handlebars requires us to register those partials.

-This is a simple step that allows us to include partials within partials and pass the data down through them all.
+This is a simple step that allows us to include partials within partials which can utilise the data.

-There are 2 steps to this
+There are 2 steps to this.

-1. As before we need to create a reference in your gulp task.
-Add the partial `item-listing` and don't forget within there you have another partial `button`.
+1. Create a reference in your gulp task.
+Add the partial `item-listing`.
+Don't forget within there you have another partial `button`.
 Add that reference also.

-you will then have a templatesArr that looks something like this.
+The `templatesArr` should look like this.

 ```js
 var templatesArr = [